microphonon/HDC2010/README.md

 # HDC2010

-<b>HDC2010.c</b>   Demo code to continuously read and display temperature and humidity data from Texas Instruments HDC2010 using MSP430F5529 Launchpad.
+Demo code to continuously read and display temperature and humidity data from Texas Instruments HDC2010 using MSP430F5529 and MSP40FR5969 Launchpad.
 Device is periodically polled by the MCU in on-demand mode.
 No temp or humidity threshold interrupts.
 Low-level I2C communication using UCB0 registers, interrupts, and MCU LPM0 mode.
 Display data on terminal program.
 Temperature resolution: 14-bit displayed with 4 significant figures.